charleskoffler/clprolf/README.md

 The core principles of simol are simple so they can be easily understand and proved.
 All the simol principles are constantly compared to other points of views, and we try to see if there is incoherences, as we have done later by thinking about messages in OOP and Simol, finding a common vision with Smalltalk and Alan Kay.

+A COMPARISON OF SIMOL AND CLASSICAL OBJECT-ORIENTED VISION OF THE DESIGN PATTERNS - EXAMPLE OF THE PROXY PATTERN

+Let's compare the simol and classical oo language version of some design patterns.
+It could bring us some real-world examples, and check if simol is great for this too.
+This is not a critical of the design patterns at all, nor of the famous object-oriented languages.
+Anyway simol is a oo languages, and of the same family than classical oo languages.

+The proxy pattern

+The real subject is the so called original object, I will use that well-known term, in this chapter.
+With the proxy pattern, we could see advantages in simol's vision.
+First, by marking (for example) simu_real_world_obj the proxy and the real subject, we remember and understand easily that the proxy aims to have the same meaning as the original object.
+And we can easily think at a concrete example, an image, for example.
+Then, we can quickly see that the used interface could be a version.
+The choice stands for the proxy should be as the real subject, but just another implementation.
+In general, the proxy adds security to the original object.
+So we'll have to ask such object with a with_compat, and we easily understand that it is weakly coupled.
+We can fastly be aware that we could use in some cases inheritance, if the proxy object instantiates systematically the real subject.
+So it would be strongly object-oriented, thanks to inheritance.
+Inheritance permits polymorphism, and code reuse, and we should it if possible.
+In that case, we could realize that in simol, a pattern wouldn't be necessary.
+We can quickly also say, that we can use composition in some cases too, and that would resemble at the adapter design pattern.
+In simol, the patterns seems more memorable.
+In that case too, the use of a pattern seems quite useless, and we would have been able to intuitively write this code.
+And the writed simol code, even intuively written, would be well-designed and readable.
+In summary, with simol, we feel that we master the proxy design pattern, and that perhaps we wouldn't need it.

+In pure object-oriented code, except for the very experienced programmers in design patterns, we just memorize that there is a proxy object, an interface, a real subject.
+But we can easily mix all that stuff, especially because there are much similar patterns, with similar use cases.
+The fun seems more distant.
+With the simol mindset, it feels that we have easily a critical mind, which is useful about patterns.
+The difference between the proxy design pattern and the adapter seems to only be that the interface might not be complete, in the case of the proxy interface.
+But it's a minor difference, for a programmer, once it gives the programmer the design.
+With the simol work on this, we are not focused on the "proxy" role, which seems strongly coupled with the composition idea, and we could adapt more easily to the concrete real-world example.
+It seems difficult, in the case of the proxy pattern, to generalize to all cases, so solutions could be brought be the programming language itself.

+We could notice that in simol, we can talk about the case where the real-subject is a simu_comp_worker too.
+In that case, we could ask ourselves if this is a normal that the real subject doesn't contain inherently the security of the proxy.
+Of course, the proxy pattern covers more cases and each case could be discussed.
+We could see in the case of a simu_comp_worker, that perhaps inheritance could be a greater choice in general, because there would have less reasons to not have the same methods of the real subject.
+So with simol, we could think about the different kind of real subject, which is not possible at all with oo languages like c++ or java.

+We could explain the proxy pattern even to a child.
+This is not the case at all with the classical version with classical oo.
+Simol aims to obtain a better master of the designed system, too, even for the experienced programmers.

 SIMOL AND ALGORITHMS WRITING INFLUENCE
 Simol has been created only to simplify and help in object-oriented code writing and understanding.
 That said, we can notice that simol acts as a tool for supporting algorithm writing too, indirectly.
 For example, underst could bring clues for helping hard algorithms, as well as the class roles, for example.
 Writing a sorter algorithm with a simu_comp_worker, or a simu_real_world_obj, could bring us different perspectives, and that is quite easy to demonstrate, with an example.
 The developper is free to use simol's aids and tools as he wants, and can keep it as neutral as he wants.
 Simol is a object-oriented language, with object-oriented fundations, like inheritance, encapsulation, or polymorphism.
 It never goes outside of the scope of the object-oriented topic, about the class and interface roles.
 I think that the influence of simol about algorithms writing is due to making well-designed objects, or methods, nothing more.
 So it's a testament that it is an indirect influence.